awsdocs/amazon-ec2-user-guide-windows/doc_source/enhanced-networking-os.md

 # Operating system optimizations<a name="enhanced-networking-os"></a>

 To achieve the maximum network performance on instances with enhanced networking, you may need to modify the default operating system configuration\.
-We recommend the following configuration changes for applications that require high network performance\.Other optimizations \(such as turning on checksum offloading and enabling RSS, for example\) are already in place on official Windows AMIs\.
+We recommend the following configuration changes for applications that require high network performance\.
+Other optimizations \(such as turning on checksum offloading and enabling RSS, for example\) are already in place on official Windows AMIs\.

 **Note**
 TCP chimney offloading should be disabled in most use cases, and has been deprecated as of Windows Server 2016\.

 In addition to these operating system optimizations, you should also consider the maximum transmission unit \(MTU\) of your network traffic, and adjust according to your workload and network architecture\.
 For more information, see [Network maximum transmission unit \(MTU\) for your EC2 instance](network_mtu.md)\.

 AWS regularly measures average round trip latencies between instances launched in a cluster placement group of 50us and tail latencies of 200us at the 99\.9 percentile\.
-If your applications require consistently low latencies, we recommend using the latest version of the ENA drivers on fixed performance Nitro\-based instances\.
+If your applications require consistently low latencies, we recommend using the latest version of the ENA drivers on fixed performance instances built on the Nitro System\.

 ## Configure RSS CPU affinity<a name="windows-rss-cpu-affinity"></a>